Python-Test-Engineer/iwswordpress/README.md

 ### Part-time, remote, pro-bono...

+I returned to tech two years ago and embarked on learning tech again.

+Looking for work experience/pro bono work to find my niche and develop it.

 With previous careers as an accountant, business owner, Tech Architect and sales, there may be a role other than coder that uses these different skills.

 I love business and the process of creating value for customers.